l3d00m/wg-gesucht-crawler-cli/README.rst

 ===============================
-WG Gesucht Crawler: Updated for 2021
+WG Gesucht Crawler: Updated for 2022
 ===============================

 Python web crawler / scraper for WG-Gesucht.
 Crawls the WG-Gesucht site for new apartment listings and send a message to the poster, based off your saved filters and saved text template.
-I updated and field tested for use in 2021.
-I tweaked the message frequency and oldest offer creation date to reflect my experience of avoiding re-CAPTCHA.
+I updated and field tested for use in 2022:
+* I tweaked the message frequency and oldest offer creation date to reflect my experience of avoiding re-CAPTCHA.
+* Updated the useragent to a newer Chrome version.
+* Fixed the exception mechanism in get_page.
+* Updated all dependencies to their latest version.
 Good luck finding your perfect rent offer.

 Original repository by `Grant Williams <https://github.com/grantwilliams>`_.